 |Type of medicine||Dopamine-receptor agonist|

-Pergolide is used to treat Parkinson's disease, although other treatments are often preferred.
+Ropinirole is used to treat Parkinson's disease.
 Parkinson's disease results in there being less of a chemical called dopamine in your brain.
 This lack of dopamine causes symptoms such as shaking, muscle stiffness, and slow movement.
-Pergolide is a dopamine-receptor agonist which means that it acts on the same receptors in your brain as dopamine.
+Ropinirole is a dopamine-receptor agonist which means that it acts on the same receptors in your brain as dopamine.
 In effect, it acts like a substitute for dopamine and this helps to ease your symptoms.
-It may be used alone, or in combination with other medicines for Parkinson's disease.
+It may be used alone, or in combination with other medicines to treat Parkinson's disease.

 - If you are pregnant, trying for a baby or breast-feeding.

-- If you have a heart condition or an unusual heart rhythm.
+- If you have a heart condition or a blood vessel disorder.

 - If you are taking or using any other medicines.
 This includes any medicines you are taking which are available to buy without a prescription, such as herbal and complementary medicines.

 - Before starting this treatment, read the manufacturer's printed information leaflet from inside the pack.
-The leaflet will give you more information about pergolide, and a full list of any side-effects which you may experience from taking it.
+The leaflet will give you more information about the brand of ropinirole you have been given, and a full list of any side-effects which you may experience from taking it.

-- The dose you are prescribed will depend upon your symptoms and whether you are also taking other medicines for Parkinson's.
+- The dose you have been prescribed will depend upon the reason you are taking ropinirole, and which type of tablet you have been given.
 Your doctor or pharmacist will tell you how many tablets to take and when to take them.
 Your dose will also be on the label of your pack to remind you.
 Read the directions from your doctor carefully so that you know what dose is right for you, and take the tablets exactly as you have been told.